 It’s good to set a positive tone and let your kids know that what really matters—the family bonds—won’t change.
 But it’s also important to give them space to talk about what they’ll miss and give them time to say goodbye to their favorite people and places.

-GEICO has been a proud supporter of Military Members and their families for more than 75 years.
+GEICO has been a proud supporter of Military Members and their families for 80 years.
 To find out more about Military discounts and benefits you could receive, go to geico.com/military or call

 Next article: Moving with the Military overseas?
 Here’s what you need to know about overseas insurance.